lawless-m/factorio-utils/Using+JuMP+to+optimize+Factorio.md

 @constraint(m, @OUT(PROD3s) >= 1/60)
 ```

-And, in this case, our objective is to have as few assembly machines as possible (which is shown in the output)
+And, in this case, our objective is to have as few assembly machines as possible

 ```julia